moderntesting/resources/codeofconduct.md

 **Trolling, attention-stealing behavior, or harassment of any kind is not tolerated** ​.
 If you are noticed trolling, you will receive one warning, if you are told again, you will be asked to exit the workspace for a short amount of time, possibly indefinitely.
 If an admin notices that a message is harmful to the community, they will either remove it or ask you to remove it. ​ _More details on this in below sections._

 This workspace is governed by ​Chatham House rules​.
-This means no taking screenshots or posting content from OneOfTheThre outside of the Slack (unless you have a member’s permission).
+This means no taking screenshots or posting content from OneOfTheThree outside of the Slack (unless you have a member’s permission).

 ## Enforcement Responsibilities